sidneychurch/UE5-CPP-Beginner-FPS/03_Projectiles/PROJECTILES.md

-# Projectiles, Collision, and Debugging
+# Projectiles, Collision, and Logging
 To start things off we're going to look at the code that deals with the default projectiles in the First Person template.

 To access it, you can open the file from the Unreal Engine or open the .sln file for your project.